CHURCHES URGED TO DECLARE A CLIMATE EMERGENCY

 in light of scientific warnings and political failure

-- UK charity Green Christian is calling on the governing bodies of churches in the UK and worldwide to ‘tell the truth about climate change’ by declaring a Climate Emergency
+- Tearfund and others, including Green Christian, have put together the Climate Emergency Toolkit to call on the governing bodies of churches in the UK and worldwide to tell the truth about climate change by declaring a Climate Emergency

 - Green Christian has published text to help Christians to propose a Declaration through their denomination’s structures.